-Scorecards help you understand how well you're running your cloud.
-We make it easy to compare different business units within your organization, so that you can identify teams that are leading the charge to adopt cloud native practices.
-We also benchmark your cloud usage relative to other companies, giving you additional context into how optimized your usage is.
+Scorecards helps you understand how well you are running your cloud by benchmarking your usage relative to your peers; peers are companies that use cloud resources in a similar manner to you.
+In addition, Scorecards makes it easy to compare different business units within your organization, so that you can identify teams that are leading the charge to adopt cloud native practices.

-Having selected a Grouping Dimension, we now show your different business units compared against each other.
-The cohort visualization gives you a quick triage to identify teams that are inexpensive and less optimized (Team Ralph) versus teams that are relatively more expensive and more optimized (Team Donatello).
+The cohort visualization gives you a quick triage to identify teams that are inexpensive and less optimized (bottom-left) versus teams that are relatively more expensive and more optimized (top-right).

 One particular challenge with optimizing your cloud architecture is that there are diminishing marginal returns to optimization.
 Addressing the most egregiously mis-sized instances will often save our customers 20 percent of their overall bill, but if you reach the point where you're looking at an individual m4.xlarge box and debating between moving to a t3 and an m5a, you might have reached (or long since crossed) the point of diminishing returns.